 3. What does Power conclude is "the real reason" for US inaction?
 Based on what you know, do you agree with her?
 Why or why not?

 4. What do you think ordinary American citizens might do to get its government to act?
-(See, for example, www.savedarfur.org).
+(Example, www.savedarfur.org, is no longer active.)

 There are a number of websites from which students can get much more information about the situation in Darfur and, more broadly, in Sudan.
-Among them are savedarfur.org and sudanreeves.org.
+Among them are savedarfur.org (no longer active) and sudanreeves.org.
 Both offer a number of additional links.

 Savedarfur.org and other sites suggest actions such as the following: